-There’s something therapeutic about watching other people plan their lives thru notebooks, colored pens, and stickers in a time lapse.
+There’s something therapeutic about watching other people plan their lives thru notebooks, colored pens, and stickers in a time-lapse.
 Those Youtube videos of people making bullet journals and writing in calligraphies are oddly satisfying to watch, and I thought maybe if I do it too I’d feel much better about myself.
 It took me a long time to decide whether I’d finally do bullet journaling or not, simply because I was scared that I won’t be able to keep it up.
 I know myself, one moment I’m so excited to do something and the next moment – poof – all the excitement would be gone.

 It’s true though.
 There are still things to do, even in the confines of my home.
 There are recipes to write, books to read, pictures to print, old movies to watch, kdramas to finish, and to-do lists to work on.
 Collecting all of them in one place oddly gave me relief, something I never felt in a long time.
-It gave me the sense of fulfillment and usefulness as well, and made me feel less anxious about not being able to do a lot of other things.
+It gave me a sense of fulfillment and usefulness as well and made me feel less anxious about not being able to do a lot of other things.

-But as you can see, my spreads are super simple, not like the ones I see in Youtube.
+But as you can see, my spreads are super simple, not like the ones I see on Youtube.
 I don’t do calligraphies and I am not great at drawing either.
 All I have are colored pens, highlighters, stickers, washi tapes, pictures cut from magazines, and beautifully rhymed words (hey, I am a writer!).
 And this little journal right here kept me organized and sane for the past three months.
 And maybe for the months to come.

 Writing has always been my therapy, along with good music and coffee.
 It could never be better if it’s raining outside.
 I hope you start journaling too.
-It doesn’t matter if it’s in the middle of the year, because all of us has to start something somewhere, right?
+It doesn’t matter if it’s in the middle of the year, because all of us have to start something somewhere, right?
 And it doesn’t matter if it’s beautifully created because no matter what, you’re the one who made it and it’s gonna be beautiful in its own way.